pv2303/data-analysis-python/README.md

 ## Data Playground
 Hey, Welcome to Data Analysis's repo, a.k.a, my **data playground**.
 Here you'll find applications of what I do and how I work with data.
-You'll find projects ranging from data engineering, analysis and visualization to statistical modeling and prediction using Python.
-My goal is to show my capacity to understand problems as well as wrap data to answer them by exploring Python libs and capabilities.
+You'll find projects ranging from data engineering, analysis and visualization to statistical modeling and prediction.
+My goal is to show my capacity to understand problems as well as wrap data to answer them.

 In short, these projects will show my ability to:
 * **Make the right questions.** Knowing what you need is the key to build a proper analysis.